MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nc-acxstreams-evt_acx_stream_free_rtpackets.md

 ## -description

 The **EvtAcxStreamFreeRtPackets** event tells the driver to free the RtPackets that were allocated in a previous call to EvtAcxStreamAllocateRtPackets.
 The same packets from that call are included.

 ## -parameters

 ### -param Stream

 An ACXSTREAM Object represents an audio stream created by a circuit.
-The stream is composed of a list of elements created based on the parent circuit’s elements.
+The stream is composed of a list of elements created based on the parent circuit's elements.
 For more information, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param Packets